 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 Although this route can just be a quick drive, if you know about which places to check out, you can transform it into an epic road trip!
-What is otherwise a pretty typical drive can quickly become a super scenic and epic journey.
+Or you can just include a couple of stops to help break up the drive – it’s totally up to you.

 - About the Drive from Wanaka to Mount Cook